NunoEdgarGFlowHub/serverless-graphql-blog/README.md

 This [Serverless Framework](http://www.serverless.com) Project creates a REST API for a basic blog structure, including Posts, Authors and Comments utilizing [GraphQL][1] and FaunaDB for persistent storage.
 The entire REST API consists of only 1 endpoint.

 This project is based on an earlier Serverless demo.
-You can read about the old version in this [blog post](http://kevinold.com/2016/02/01/serverless-graphql.html).
+You can read about the original version in this [blog post](http://kevinold.com/2016/02/01/serverless-graphql.html).

 ## Install & Deploy